 As per a study conducted by ‘University of Washington’s Global Burden of Disease’, 2018, Chronic Obstructive Pulmonary Disease (COPD), a lung disease, was the second-highest cause of death in India after heart disease in 2017, which killed almost 1 million (958,000) Indians in 2017.
-COPD and Asthma contributed to three-fourth and one-fifth of ‘Disability-adjusted life years (DALYs)‘ in 2016, respectively.
+COPD and Asthma contributed to three-fourths and one-fifth of ‘Disability-adjusted life years (DALYs)‘ in 2016, respectively.

 The truth is that just like your heart, joints, and other parts of your body, your lungs also age with time.
 They lose their flexibility and strength, which causes difficulty in breathing.

-But the great news is that, you can easily maintain the health of your lungs, and keep them working well even in old age by adopting following healthy habits, which can keep your lungs healthy and strong naturally.
+But the great news is that you can easily maintain the health of your lungs, and keep them working well even in old age by adopting following healthy habits, which can keep your lungs healthy and strong naturally.

 1. Stop smoking

-Everywhere we read “smoking is injurious to health” but seldom we follow it.
+Everywhere we read “smoking is injurious to health” but seldom do we follow it.
 Smoking is not only linked to lung cancer (Smoking is the no.1 cause of lung cancer), but also causes many other lung diseases, like COPD, pulmonary fibrosis, and asthma.
 It also makes those diseases more severe.
 Smokers are more prone to die from COPD than nonsmokers.